NCEAS/semtools/docs/reports/ann-report-2014/semtools-ann-report-2014.md

 ### Key outcomes or other achievements

-- Search UI passed to DataONE for prodcution incorporation, and will ship with Metacat
+- We produced 13 papers and numerous presentations on the semantics of measurement search, building upon our prior foundational work on the use of ontologies for ecological and environmental science.

+- We created 3 open source software tools meeting our specific project objectives.
+These tools are distributed from their source code repositories:
+    - Metacat semantic indexing and search extensions, with MetacatUI semantic search web interface
+	- Morpho semantic annotation extensions
+	- Semi-automated annotation generator

-- The problem of cascading imports that have far reaching implications for knowledge modeling still is a significant issue for ontologies in general and for OBOE extension ontologies in particular.
+- We clarified that the problem of cascading imports has far reaching implications for knowledge modeling  and still is a significant issue for ontologies in general and for OBOE extension ontologies in particular.
+Overcoming this issue is critical to our community's ability to effectively build modular ontologies that can be re-used..

-- Papers and presentations
+- We trained nine graduate students during the course of research

+- The MetacatUI semantic search system has been incorporated into both the Metacat data repository system, and is being integrated into the DataONE software system.
+Thus, it will be in production use in major environmental data repositories in the near future as prodcution releases of these software systems ship.

-What opportunities for training and professional development has the project provided?
+## What opportunities for training and professional development has the project provided?
 Through Semtools, nine students have been supported and worked on the project under the direction of Shawn Bowers at Gonzaga University, in the process gaining valuable training in computer science research: Wesley Saunders, Josie Hunter, and Jay Kudo, along with 6 other student interns during the summer of 2012.

 Jay Kudo worked on ObsDB, a system for uniformly storing and querying heterogeneous observational data.
-Wesley Saunders has been working on a Protege plugin that simplifies the development of OBOE-compatible ontologies by providing a simple forms-based user interface for creating ontology subclasses and more complex measurement types.
+Wesley Saunders worked on a Protege plugin that simplifies the development of OBOE-compatible ontologies by providing a simple forms-based user interface for creating ontology subclasses and more complex measurement types.
 Josie Hunter is working on analyzing KNB data sets to determine and apply attribute similarity measures to assist in semi-automating dataset semantic annotations for datasets.
-This work will help efficiently provide partial annotations of existing datasets, which is a time-consuming aspect of the semantic software stack we have developed.
+This work helped efficiently provide partial annotations of existing datasets, which is a time-consuming aspect of the semantic software stack we developed.

 ## How have the results been disseminated to communities of interest?
-Outreach activities for the project have principally been through talks at scientific conferences and workshops where we have discussed our approaches to semantically modeling scientific observations and the benefits of doing so, and common use cases.
+Outreach activities for the project have principally been through our 13 publications, and through talks at scientific conferences and workshops where we have discussed our approaches to semantically modeling scientific observations and the benefits of doing so, and common use cases.
 O’Brien is consulting with SBC LTER ecologists and oceanographers in the development of the domain-specific ontology.
+We also have distributed our software products to the community through our source code repositories for our open source products, including Metacat, MetacatUI, Morpho, and DataONE repositories.

 O'Brien introduced OBOE concepts and the Santa Barbara Coastal LTER OBOE extension to the LTER Network community through several venues: the Information Managers' Committee meetings, the Network Newsletter, "Databits", and the working group tasked with developing the Network controlled vocabulary.
 Her activities included a demonstration of semantics tools in development and an introduction to the mapping of OBOE concepts to attribute definitions in Ecological Metadata Language (EML).
 She is also involved in an LTER working groups of information managers and scientists tasked with developing a controlled vocabulary for datasets.
 Early phases of this effort are focused on simple term taxonomies, but considering ontological concepts at this stage will greatly enhance an extension of the LTER vocabulary into a full ontology in the future.